subrotokumar/subrotokumar/README.md

 ### Hi, I'm Subroto Kumar
 - 🚀 Flutter expert and Proficient Backend Developer.
-- 🧑‍🚀 I'm learning about cloud and game developement at the monent.
+- 🧑‍🚀 I'm learning about cloud and game developement at the moment.
 - 🦉 You can follow me on Twitter [@isubrotokumar](https://www.twitter.com/isubrotokumar)
-- ⚒️ You can download my works at [subrotokumar.com](https://subrotokumar.com)
+- ⚒️ Checkout my work at [subrotokumar.com](https://subrotokumar.com)

 <br>
 <br>